Gopls: The language server for Go

 Supported Go versions

-Go Release Policy, meaning
+Policy, meaning that we

-that it officially supports only the two most recent major Go releases.
+support only the two most recent major Go releases.

 Supported build systems

-command, so if you are using
+gopls currently only supports the go command, so if you are using

-will not work well.
+a different build system, gopls will not work well.
 Bazel is not officially

 supported, but may be made to work with an appropriately configured